Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Self-Stabilizing Computation

 \section{Universal Self-Stabilizing Computation}

-We will now propose a self-stabilizing universal algorithm for anonymous dynamic networks that operates without any knowledge of the number of agents $n$.
+We will now propose a self-stabilizing universal algorithm for disconnected anonymous dynamic networks that operates without any knowledge of the number of agents $n$ or the dynamic disconnectivity $\tau$.

 \myskip \mypar{Garbage coefficient.} Recall that a self-stabilizing algorithm should tolerate any amount of incorrect data initially present in the agents' local memory.
-If such initial data does not encode the view of a history tree, it is definitely incorrect and can be discarded immediately.
-However, even if an initial state does encode a well-formed view, the information therein may be incorrect and possibly deceiving.
-We define the \emph{garbage coefficient} of an agent as the height of the view encoded by its initial state.
-If its initial state does not encode a well-formed view, its garbage coefficient is defined to be $0$.
+If such initial data does not encode the vista of a history tree, it is definitely incorrect and can be discarded immediately.
+However, even if an initial state does encode a well-formed vista, the information therein may be incorrect and possibly deceiving.
+We define the \emph{garbage coefficient} of an agent as the height of the vista encoded by its initial state.
+If its initial state does not encode a well-formed vista, its garbage coefficient is defined to be $0$.

 \myskip \mypar{Algorithm overview.} We will now describe our self-stabilizing algorithm.
 Its pseudocode is found in \cref{l:2} of \cref{a:1}.
-The structure of this algorithm is similar to the one in \cref{s:3}; in particular, the same chop operation is used to gradually eliminate all incorrect levels from every view of the history tree.
-The main difficulty is that, without knowledge of $n$, it is impossible to determine whether a view has the desired number of $2n-2$ levels.
+The structure of this algorithm is similar to the one in \cref{s:3}; in particular, the same chop operation is used to gradually eliminate all incorrect levels from every vista of the history tree.
+The main difficulty is that, without knowledge of $n$ or $\tau$, it is impossible to determine whether a vista has the desired number of levels that are necessary to perform meaningful computations.

-To overcome this difficulty, our strategy is to chop each agent's view once every two rounds.
-As a result, the views grow by one level every two rounds, and eventually acquire the desired amount of correct levels.
+To overcome this difficulty, our strategy is to chop each agent's vista once every two rounds.
+As a result, the height of each agent's vista grows by one level every two rounds, and eventually acquires the desired amount of correct levels.

-\myskip \mypar{Algorithm details.} To control the chopping of views, the state of each agent is augmented with a binary flag that is toggled between $0$ and $1$ at every round.
-Every time an agent's flag becomes $0$, its view is chopped.
-Accordingly, if the current state of an agent does not encode a well-formed view augmented with a binary flag, the state is discarded and reset to a view of only two nodes (a root with a single child containing the agent's input) and a flag set to $0$.
+\myskip \mypar{Algorithm details.} To control the chopping of vistas, the state of each agent is augmented with a binary flag that is toggled between $0$ and $1$ at every round.
+Every time an agent's flag becomes $1$, its vista is chopped.
+Accordingly, if the current state of an agent does not encode a well-formed vista augmented with a binary flag, the state is discarded and reset to a vista of only two nodes (a root with a single child containing the agent's input) and a flag set to $1$.